How does the Peel District School Board hire new teachers?

 How do interested candidates find out if the board is hiring?

-Once you are registered with VIP, monitor the web site for current job postings.
-You can also view job postings without registering with VIP.
+Once you are registered with VIP or ApplytoEducation, monitor the web site for current job postings.
+You can also view job postings without registering with VIP or ApplytoEducation.
 All positions will be advertised on our Job Board.

-From time to time, the board may also place advertisements in the Globe and Mail and the Toronto Star.
+From time to time, the board may also place advertisements in the Globe and Mail, the Toronto Star and other print media.
 The ads, however, only indicate that the board is hiring teachers for statutory and occasional teaching, and refers interested applicants to the web site for more information and registration.

 Does the board receive resumes and applications for teaching positions other than through Internet hiring?